 Important Tips And Suggestions

 TIP 1:One of the tests for checking for a blown head gasket involves removing the radiator cap from the radiator and cranking the engine.
 If your vehicle starts and runs, you need do perform this test with a completely cold engine.

 A radiator cap should never be opened with a hot engine, or you run the risk of getting severely scalded by the hot coolant.
-Your Safety is your responsibility... so be careful, take all necessary safety precautions and use common sense.
+Be careful, take all necessary safety precautions and use common sense.